justinrgarrard/world-of-naevis.net/docs/adventuring/index.md

 #### Expeditions

 The main goal of a session is to fill a bag with treasure.
-Ten pounds of [***Loot***](loot) is more than enough to pay for room and board, with most adventurers seeking out opportunities to fill as much as their [packs can hold](../gear/index#pack-limitations).
+Five pounds of [***Loot***](loot) is enough to pay for room and board, with most adventurers seeking out opportunities to fill as much as their [packs can hold](../gear/index#pack-limitations).

 {: .mundane-item}
 > **Loot (25 gp)**